edquant/edh7916/_lessons/programming.md

 # Part 1: Control flow

-By control flow, I just mean the functions that help you change how your script is read.
-Scripts in R are read from top to bottom unless specific commands tell R to skip some lines or conditionally repeat a set of commands.
+As stated above, by *control flow*, I simply mean the functions that help you change how your script is read.
+Repeating commands often involves a *loop*, which is what it sounds like: upon reaching a loop, R will repeat the code inside the loop (*looping back up the beginning of the section*) for a certain number of times or until some condition is met.
+Once completed, R will go back to reading each line in order like normal.

-Repeating commands often involves a loop.
-Loops have a bad reputation in R, mostly for being slow, but they aren’t *that* slow and they are easy to write and understand.
+If you google around, you may find that loops have a bad reputation in R, mostly for being slow.
+But they aren’t *that* slow and they are easy to write and understand.

 ## for

-The `for()` function allows you to build loops.
-There are few ways to use `for()`, but its construction is the same: `for(variable in sequence)`.
+The `for()` function allows you to build the aptly named **for loops**.
+There are few ways to use `for()`, but its construction is the same:
+`for (variable in sequence)`.

 Reading it backwards, the `sequence` is just the set of numbers or objects that we’re going to work through.
 The `variable` is a new